Express Yourself in the Arts

 - Attended the Listen Festival Spoken Word & Poetry Performance

-- Performed theatrical production at the Lake Placid Center for the Arts and at school in Amsterdam, NY
+- Performed theatrical production at the Lake Placid Center for the Arts and with regional schools.

 As students discover the lively local Adirondack arts scene and tap into the knowledge and skills of our faculty, their ability to communicate an artistic vision will develop and advance.
 With imagination and support, there is no limit to what they can produce.